-We are a clinical stage specialty biopharmaceutical company leveraging advanced proprietary technologies to develop products for patients with renal or inflammatory diseases with high unmet medical needs.
+We are a clinical stage specialty biopharmaceutical company leveraging advanced proprietary technologies to develop first-in-class drugs for patients with renal or inflammatory diseases with high unmet medical needs.

-Our lead renal drug candidate, which we refer to as VAR 200 (2-hydroxypropyl-beta-cyclodextrin or " $2H\beta$ CD"), is a cholesterol efflux mediator with potential to treat multiple renal indications.
-Our lead anti-inflammatory drug candidate, which we refer to as IC 100, is a humanized monoclonal antibody inflammasome ASC inhibitor with potential to treat multiple inflammatory diseases.
+Our lead renal drug candidate, which we refer to as Cholesterol Efflux Mediator TM VAR 200 (2-hydroxypropyl-beta-cyclodextrin or "2HP $\beta$ CD") has potential to treat multiple renal diseases.
+Our lead anti-inflammatory drug candidate, which we refer to as Inflammasome ASC Inhibitor IC 100, is a humanized monoclonal IgG4 antibody inflammasome ASC inhibitor targeting ASC with potential to treat multiple inflammatory diseases.